 A business must take risks to create value.
 Having a risk management assessment in place allows a company to take risks in a managed and controlled manner.
 Within Q-Park strategic, operational, financial, and reputational risks are made controllable by carefully weighing risks and returns against each other.
-Effective risk management is integrated into its daily operations.
+Effective risk management is integrated into our daily operations.

 Risk management and internal control

-The Executive Board and key management periodically review the risks and the related mitigation controls and procedures of the ERM assessment and Compliance programme and reconsider the focus areas identified.
+The Executive Board and key management periodically review the risks and related mitigation controls and procedures of the ERM assessment and Compliance Programme and reconsider the focus areas identified.
 Furthermore, they provide complementary insights into existing and emerging risks that are subsequently included in the policy.
 The ERM assessment and Compliance Programme influence the formation of controls and procedures, and the focus of business planning and performance process.

 - Strategic: Taking strategic risks is an inherent part of how we do business.
 In pursuing growth as a strategic ambition, we are prepared to take risks in a responsible way, taking account of our stakeholders' interests.